 2. Grow a spine.

 Now is not the moment to be passive.
 Ensure you stand up for your and your children's rights and interests.
 Do not feed into your spouse’s mind games or intimidation.
-An experienced divorce attorney can be a great helpful source in this field, encouraging you to ignore threats and keeping you focused on your objectives.
+An experienced attorney can be a great helpful source in this field, encouraging you to ignore threats and keeping you focused on your objectives.